 *Individuals are taxed at 18%/28% on gains on residential property and receipts of carried interest.
 Trusts and estates are taxed at 28% in these circumstances.

-**BADR was called Entrepreneurs’ Relief prior to 6 April 2020.
-It is available for qualifying gains of up to £1m.
+**BADR is available on qualifying gains of up to £1m.

 |Corporation Tax rate||19%||19%|